 Two years ago, I began doing guided meditations using several iPhone apps.
 I quickly discovered that meditation was not only a great way to center myself, but it also had other benefits particularly useful to my life as a chronically ill person.
 I’ve used it at home, at work, and in the hospital, and I now consider meditation an important part of my wellness toolbox.

-There are three main reason I meditate, and I think other spoonies should consider it, too.
+There are three main reasons I meditate, and I think other spoonies should consider it, too.

 You’d think, as a person with severe chronic fatigue, I wouldn’t need to meditate to fall asleep.
 Oh, I have no trouble falling asleep at 9AM or 2:30PM, no matter how hard I try not to.
 Unfortunately, when bedtime arrives I often have trouble getting myself settled.